tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 #### Vagrant Commands

 - up
-  + Take a vagrantfile and fire up the VM, invoke any provisining scripts
+  + Take a Vagrantfile and fire up the VM, invoke any provisining scripts
 - reload
 - suspend
 - resume